DEFRA/hapi-govuk-question-page/API.md

     - `bold` - boolean indicating whether to display the list items as bold (strong), defaults to false.
     - `filterable` - boolean indicating that the list can be filtered with request-specific configuration.

-If the radios are filterable then the `getConfig` function can return an array called `filter` containing the list of item values to include.
+If the radios are filterable then the `getConfig` function or the `request.app['hapi-govuk-question-page].config` attribute can provide an array called `filter` containing the list of item values to include.
 Note that if this results in a list of less than two items, the component will just display the full list.

 See the [CheckboxesField component](#checkboxesfield-component) for an example of using the filter.